stonerlab/Stoner-PythonCode/doc/UserGuide/datafile.rst

 A single argument passed to :py:meth:`DataFile.__init__` is interpreted as follows:

 -   A string is assumed to be a filename, and therefore a DataFile is created by loading a file.
--   A 2 numpy array is taken as the numeric data for the new DataFile
+-   A 2D numpy array is taken as the numeric data for the new DataFile
 -   A list or other iterable of strings is assumed to represent the column headers
 -   A list or other iterable of numpy arrays is assumed to represent a sequence of columns
 -   A dictionary with string keys and numpy array values of equal length is taken as a set of columns whose header labels are the keys of the dictionaries.
+-   A *pandas.DataFrame* is used to provide data, column headers and if it has a suitable multi-level column index, the :py:attr:`Stoner.Data.setas` attribute.
 -   Otherwise a dictionary is treated as the metadata for the new DataFile instance.

 Two Argument Constructor